This page is updated as positions become available, so check back regularly for updated information:

 For more details on this position, including the complete position description, click here.

-ASSOCIATE DIRECTOR FOR HIGH SCHOOL EQUIVALENCY
+SENIOR ASSOCIATE DIRECTOR FOR LITERACY

-The successful candidate will have a bachelor’s degree from an accredited institution and possess five years of full-time administrative or counseling experience in postsecondary and/or secondary education.
-The successful candidate must possess strong oral and written communication, organizational and analytical skills, and effective interpersonal abilities.
-The ability to work and communicate with multiple agencies, constituents, stakeholder groups, and the public is essential.
+The successful candidate will hold a bachelor’s degree from an accredited institution and have experience in postsecondary education or project administration, grant writing, reporting, and grant management.
+The successful candidate will possess strong analytical, interpersonal, verbal, and written communications skills as well as strong organizational and presentation skills.
+Demonstrated ability to work and communicate with multiple agencies, constituents and stakeholder groups, and a willingness to travel within and outside of the state of Kansas is essential.

 The Kansas Board of Regents is an Equal Opportunity Employer and does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.